 The Citizen Participation Plan formally designates structures, procedures, roles, and policies to be followed by program participants.
 A secondary purpose of this Plan is to implement federal regulations regarding citizen participation for the consolidated planning process described by CFR 24 Part 91.105 of the Housing and Community Development Act of 1974, as amended.
 Nothing in this Plan shall restrict the responsibility and authority of the City of Lawrence (City) from developing and executing its Consolidated Plan.
-The 2024 Annual Action Plan and Investment Summary were made available for review on April 19, 2024.
-The plan was available on the City's website, https://lawrenceks.org/pds/reports\plans/and in the Planning and Development Services office.
-The first public hearing was held May 7, 2024 and the second public hearing will be held on or around September 9, 2024.
-The public notice for the spring hearing was published in the April 19, 2024, Lawrence Journal-World, and the 30-day public comment period began on May 7, 2024.
-The public hearings are both held via Zoom and with an in-person option at the City of Lawrence City Commission Chambers, 6 East 6th Street, Lawrence, KS 66044.
-Applicant agencies were notified of the process and dates.
+The 2025 Annual Action Plan and Investment Summary were made available for review on April 18, 2025.
+The plan was available on the City's website, https://lawrenceks.org/pds/reports plans and in the Planning and Development Services office.
+The first public hearing will be held on May 6, 2025 and the second public hearing will be held on or around September 9, 2025.
+The public notice for the spring hearing was published in the April 18, 2025 Lawrence Journal-World, and the 30-day public comment period will begin on May 6, 2025.
+The primary format for accessing or participating in both public hearings is in person.
+Virtual access to view or participate in the meetings cannot be guaranteed due to potential technology issues.
+Applicant agencies were notified of the process and timeline.
 Staff provided technical assistance to applicants throughout the allocation process, including a review of the application packet for eligibility and correct documentation.
-The City has resources to assist with those who are non-English speaking, and a complete Limited English Proficiency Plan is available on the website and at the HID offices.
+The City has resources to assist with those who are non-English speaking, upon request, and a complete Limited English Proficiency Plan is available on the website and at the HID offices.

-As part of the City's HOME ARP process, staff worked with a consultant who gathered a large amount of public input and data that will be used in this plan.
+As part of the City's HOME-ARP process, staff worked with a consultant who gathered a large amount of public input and data that was used in the creation of this plan.

-A Homeless Needs Assessment and a Supportive Housing Assessment were completed in spring of 2022 and had a strong impact on Consolidated Plan efforts for 2023-2027 and subsequent Annual Action Plan documents
+A Homeless Needs Assessment and a Supportive Housing Assessment were completed in spring of 2022 and had a strong impact on Consolidated Plan efforts for 2023-2027 and subsequent Annual Action Plan documents.